knative/docs/docs/eventing/samples/kafka/source/README.md

        }

    ```
-   Now manually delete the kafkasource deployment and allow the controller running in `knative-sources` to redploy it.
-Debug level logs should
-   be visible now.
+   Now manually delete the kafkasource deployment and allow the `kafka-controller-manager' deployment running in `knative-sources` namespace     to redploy it.
+Debug level logs should be visible now.
    ```
    $ kubectl logs --selector='knative-eventing-source-name=kafka-source'
    ...